Avast VPN vs. NordVPN

 Avast | n/a | $4.59 | $4.39 | $4.39 |

-If you dig a bit deeper, though, you’ll find one key difference between the two.
-NordVPN offers a one-month subscription, and Avast doesn’t.
-It’s pricey compared to the company’s long-term offerings, but sometimes you just need a month of service — and you can’t get that from Avast.
+If you dig a bit deeper, though, you’ll find minor differences between the two.
+For example, NordVPN has a monthly subscription option, whereas the minimum subscription from Avast is one year.
+NordVPN’s monthly plan is pricey compared to its long-term offerings, but sometimes you just need a month of service — and you can’t get that from Avast.

 On the other end of the spectrum, Avast offers a three-year plan, something NordVPN doesn’t offer.
 There’s no real price benefit to signing up for three years, however, since Avast’s two- and three-year plans ultimately cost the same per month.

-Digging Deeper: NordVPN actually offers three levels of protection.
-In addition to the Standard plan, you can get data-breach monitoring with the Plus plan and cloud storage with the Complete plan.
+FYI: NordVPN actually offers four levels of protection.
+In addition to the VPN-only Basic plan, you can get data-breach monitoring with the Plus plan, further add cloud storage with the Complete plan, and access all that plus identity theft protection in the Prime plan.

 A Few Similarities